 One study of 688 patients found that Nuromol (dose of two tablets) was statistically more effective than combined ibuprofen 400mg and codeine (25.6mg) and more efficacious than a dose of combined paracetamol 1000mg and codeine 30mg.

 No new adverse side effects for Nuromol were observed in studies other than those known for ibuprofen and paracetamol monotherapies.
-Some common side effects reported included abdominal pain, diarrhoea, dyspepsia, nausea, stomach discomfort and vomiting (Barnard, ND).
-Read product information leaflet to read more about potential side effects.
+Some common side effects reported include abdominal pain, diarrhea, dyspepsia, nausea, stomach discomfort, and vomiting (Barnard, ND).

 Studies have confirmed that Nuromol dissolves 2-3 times faster than standard ibuprofen and paracetamol tablets.